 Image Rotation Option

-Rotating an image is a very useful feature of Adobe Photoshop.
+Rotating a photograph is a useful feature of Adobe Photoshop.
 Thankfully, it is a very simple action.

-This is the image we are going to work with.
-It was taken with the idea of rotating the image to create some perspective control.
+This picture was taken with the idea of rotating the image to use perspective creatively.

 This is the final image after rotating it left or counter-clockwise.